 Individual: Individual plans range between Gold, Silver, Bronze, and Platinum.
 In general, the following types of plans are available:6

-- Deductible plans: Services are provided for a fee until the deductible is met.
+- Deductible plans: Facilities are provided for a fee until the deductible is met.
 Many services have a copay as well.
 Preventative services may be completely covered.

 - Copay plans: Preventative services are covered, and there is no deductible amount for these services, though they are subject to a copay for office visits and services rendered.